Content Analysis vs. Thematic Analysis: A Comprehensive Guide

 📌

-To dig further, here's an example.
+To explore further, here's an example:

-👉 Content analysis of online reviews revealed a high frequency of positive words like "delicious" and "refreshing" from Demographic A, suggesting they enjoyed the taste.
-However, there was also a significant number of negative reviews from Demographic B (older consumers) using words like "too sweet" and "artificial."
+👉 Content analysis of online reviews revealed high frequency of positive words like "delicious" and "refreshing" from Demographic A. This suggested they enjoyed the taste.

 3. Level of Interpretation